 Teyrn Loghain Mac Tir from Dragon Age: Origins.
 In the prequel novels he slowly becomes a high-ranking officer for the rebels, and is later hailed as a noble and one of the greatest war heroes along with King Maric as they win and drive out the Orlesians.
 Sadly, he becomes so protective of the kingdom he's fought for, that he gradually turnsextremelyparanoid, and goes as far as to leave Maric's son, the current king, to die in the battlefield when he suspects him of trying to sell Ferelden out and framing the Grey Wardens, triggering one of the game's two main plots.

-Although many people forget this part of her backstory, Meredith from Dragon Age II was also this trope, as she became Knight-Commander after the previous viscount of Kirkwall, Perrin Threnhold, tried to expel the templars from the city.
-(While not everyone looks upon the templars fondly, Perrin Threnhold is generally regarded as a tight-fisted tyrant who attacked the templars first.)
-Her paranoia over blood magic drives her utterly mad.
+Although many people forget this part of her backstory, Meredith from Dragon Age II was also this trope, as she became Knight-Commander after overthrowing the previous viscount of Kirkwall, Perrin Threnhold, when he tried to expel the templars from the city.
+While not everyone looks upon the templars fondly, Perrin Threnhold is generally regarded as a tyrant and robber baron who brought about his own demise.
+In the end, Meredith's paranoia over blood magic drives her utterly mad and she tries to use an Artifact of Doom to kill Hawke.

 Anders, one of your party members who was once a heroic and kind-hearted Grey Warden, loses his battle with the demon of Vengeance inhabiting him and blows up the Chantry.